thasan26/mta-ridership-reliability-dashboard/README.md

 - Slicer: Mode, Borough/Region, Incident Type, Peak Period

 ## Notes
-This is a portfolio project using a public-analytics style sample dataset.
+This is a project using a public-analytics style sample dataset.
 It is designed to demonstrate data analyst skills, dashboard thinking, and transportation reliability analysis.